 Apple “refreshed” the Mac mini the same day it unveiled new iMacs, iLife ’08, and iWork ’08.
-The updated model finally moves from the original Core Duo to a Core 2 Duo processor – along with faster CPU speeds.
+The updated model finally moves the Mini from the outdated Core Duo to a Core 2 Duo processor, giving it 64-bit capabilities along with faster CPU speeds.
 Between the newer, more efficient CPU and 8-10% higher clock speeds, we expect 15-25% better overall performance compared to the Late 2006 model.

-The newest mini has the same 667 MHz memory bus as last year’s model, along with the same underpowered Intel GMA 950 graphics.
-Because it uses the Core 2 CPU, it can support up to 3 GB of RAM, although Apple only supports up to 2 GB.
+The newest mini has the same 667 MHz memory bus as last year’s model, along with the same pedestrian Intel GMA 950 graphics.
+Because it uses a Core 2 CPU, it can support up to 3 GB of RAM (50% more than the Core Duo models), although Apple officially supports up to 2 GB.

-There’s one bank with two memory sockets, so to upgrade RAM, you have to remove the modules that came with the computer.
-Apple says that memory upgrades should only be done in matched pairs, but Other World Computing has discovered that you can use “mismatched” memory in the Mac mini (and some other Intel-based Macs where Apple specifies that upgrades should only be done with matched pairs).
+There’s one memory bank with two DIMM sockets, so to upgrade RAM, you have to remove the modules that came with the Mini.
+Apple says that memory upgrades should only be done in matched pairs, but Other World Computing has discovered that you can use “mismatched” memory in the Mac mini (and many other Intel-based Macs where Apple specifies that upgrades should only be done with matched pairs).
 Their test results show that in general there is more benefit from having more RAM – even mismatched – than there is from having less RAM that is matched.

 The base version now runs at 1.83 GHz and includes 1 GB of RAM, an 80 GB hard drive, and a Combo drive.
 It retails for US$599, the same price as the 1.66 GHz model it replaces.
 Except for the Core 2 Duo CPU and the lack of a SuperDrive, this is essentially the same model Apple was selling for US$799.